liccium/liccium-chrome-extension/README.md

 ### Verification & Authenticity

 The Liccium Browser extension operates by capturing the URL of the online content and transmitting it to the server.
 This process facilitates the generation of an [ISCC code](https://iscc.codes) ([International Standard Content Code](https://www.iso.org/standard/77899.html)) specific to the content in question.
 Post ISCC generation, the extension queries the Liccium index to obtain relevant information.
-This index is rooted in content declarations on decentralized public blockchain networks.
+This index is hosted on servers provided by Liccium B.V.
 The derived information, including the ISCC and associated metadata, is then presented to the user, offering insights into the content's authenticity and declaration metadata.

 ### Privacy